-- Specify a local or remote SQL server.
+- a.
+Specify a local or remote SQL server.
 If the endpoint is an Availability Group or Failover Cluster Instance, select Multi-Subnet Support to improve failover performance (see Microsoft documentation for details). - b.
 Specify a database name (by default, MailMarshal).

-Note: A database name must start with a letter (a..z) or an underscore (\).
+Note: A database name must start with a letter (a..z) or an underscore ().
 The name can also contain digits (0..9).
 Other characters including the hyphen (-) are generally NOT allowed.

-Installing and Configuring MailMarshal Copyright © 2023 Trustwave Holdings, Inc. All rights reserved. service account (the Local System account used by default to run MailMarshal services).
+c.
+Choose an account to use for database access.
+This account can be a Windows or SQL Server account.
+If the SQL Server is on the same computer as MailMarshal, you can use the system service account (the Local System account used by default to run MailMarshal services).
 MailMarshal can also configure an "operational user" account with limited permissions, and use this account for most processing.
 For full information about available database connection and security options, see Trustwave Knowledge Base article Q12939.